chenguo-design/GitLearn/readme.txt

-git is a version control version system. git is free software
+git is a distributed version control version system. git is free software